urieco/General-Notes-About-Computing/Computer Science/General Knowledge.md

     Ref: [geeksforgeeks.org](https://www.geeksforgeeks.org/representation-of-negative-binary-numbers/).
     ![Sign bit/flag](Images/General%200.1%20Sign%20bit.png)
     Ex: The first bit is '1' = Negative number.
 '0' = Positive number.
-    - **Decimal point**: The decimal point location is implicit based on the data type and intepretation of the bits.
+    - **Decimal point**: The decimal point location is implicit based on the data type and interpretation of the bits.
 For numbers with decimal points, computers commonly use a floating-point representation.
 This separates the number into two parts: **Significand (mantissa) - storing the actual digits of the number; and the Exponent - indicating the position of the decimal point by representing the power of 10 to which the significand should be scaled**.
     - For the **Double-precision floating-point format** in the IEEE 754-2008 standard (or binary64), 1 bit is designated to be the Sign bit, 11 bits are for the Exponent and the rest 53 bits (52 explicitly stored) are for Significand precision.

 Ex: The number 3.14 can be represented in **IEEE 754** single-precision format: **0-10000000-10010001111010111000011**.
 Ref: [h-schmidt.net/FloatConverter/IEEE654](https://www.h-schmidt.net/FloatConverter/IEEE754.html)